-The current noise environment at properties surrounding the site consists of vehicle movements along local roads and the A50, with variations in existing ambient and background noise levels that depend on the time of day and relative proximity of dwellings in relation to the A50.
-Other sources of existing noise, which are considered typical of a rural environment, include farm stock, farm works and activities, localised human and animal activities, birdsong and occasional aircraft passing overhead.
+The current environment at properties surrounding the site consists of sound associated with vehicle movements along local roads and the A50, with variations in existing ambient and background sound levels that depend on the time of day and relative proximity of dwellings in relation to the A50.
+Other sources of existing sound, which are considered typical of a rural environment, include farm stock, farm works and activities, localised human and animal activities, birdsong and occasional aircraft passing overhead.

-The survey information described below shows a diurnal variation in noise levels that is consistent with sources noted here.
+The survey information described below shows a diurnal variation in sound levels that is consistent with sources noted here.